Discover

 Who should get a vaccine?

-There are lots of different vaccines which can help protect you and those around you against many different diseases.
-In the UK, you’ll usually have a series of vaccinations for common diseases when you’re a baby and throughout childhood as part of the NHS childhood immunisation programme.
+There are lots of different vaccines that can help protect you and those around you against many different diseases.
+In the UK, you’ll usually have a series of vaccinations for common diseases when you’re a baby and throughout childhood as part of the routine childhood immunisation programme.

-Other vaccinations are offered to certain groups of at-risk people as you get older.
+Other vaccinations are offered to certain groups of at-risk people.
 For example, the flu vaccine is recommended each year for pregnant women and people with long-term health conditions.
-Anyone with a weakened immune system or aged 65 or over also gets the flu vaccine.
+Anyone with a weakened immune system or aged 65 or older is also recommended to get the flu vaccine.

 There are some circumstances where it might not be suitable for you to have a vaccine.
 For example, if you’ve had an allergic reaction to one in the past – although this is rare.
 Your doctor or nurse will be able to let you know which vaccines are recommended for you personally.

-And if you’ve missed a vaccination – it’s not too late to have one – contact your GP surgery to book an appointment.
+If you’ve missed a vaccination, it’s not too late to have one – contact your GP surgery to book an appointment.

-If you’re planning a trip overseas, you might also need travel vaccinations before you go to protect you from any diseases that may be common in that country.
+If you’re planning a trip overseas, you might also need travel vaccinations before you go, to protect you from any diseases that may be common in that country.
 This will depend on where you’re travelling to.
 Contact your travel nurse for more advice at least eight weeks before you plan to leave.
+This is because your body needs time to build a response to the vaccine, so having it just before you travel means it won’t be effective.

 Why are vaccinations important?

-The World Health Organization (WHO) estimates that around two to three million lives are saved every year due to vaccines.
+The World Health Organization estimates that more than four million lives are saved every year due to vaccines.
 If you don’t get vaccinated, you’re at a much higher risk of becoming ill with a disease – and passing it to others – if you come into contact with it.
-Some of these can even be fatal.
+Some of these diseases can even be fatal.

 -